Q-Agent: Quality-Driven Chain-of-Thought Image Restoration Agent through Robust Multimodal Large Language Model: Q-Agent for CoT Restoration

-Images often suffer multiple degradations in real-world scenarios.
-Removing these degradations in different orders significantly impacts the quality of the restored images.
-Thus, designing an optimal restoration order represents a critical challenge in developing an IR agent.
-Existing agent methods based on rolling back \cite{chen2025restoreagent} and reinforcement learning (RL) \cite{chen2025restoreagent,ning2024survey,rathbun2025sleepernets} may lead to high computational costs.
-RestoreAgent \cite{chen2025restoreagent} uses rolling-back operations to identify the optimal restoration order.
-However, Fig.~\ref{fig:search} reveals that this approach incurs significant computational and storage overhead.
-Unlike the RL-based agents, we aim to design an agent that does not require additional training.
-In this paper, we propose Q-Agent by employing a quality-driven greedy strategy to select the restoration order. \paragraph{Quality-Driven Greedy Strategy.} Specifically, the method integrates IQA and IR tools.
-At each step, IR first applies all possible restoration operations to the current image, followed by an evaluation of the restoration results using IQA methods.
-The restoration operation that yields the highest image quality is selected as the next step, and the current image is updated in preparation for the subsequent iteration.
-As shown in Fig.~\ref{fig:terminate}, two termination conditions are defined in this approach: 1) All image degradations, as perceived by the MLLM, have been restored by the corresponding IR tools; 2) No further restoration operations in the subsequent iteration lead to an improvement in the image quality.
-Images that meet either of these conditions are returned to the user. \paragraph{Image Quality Guidance.} Objective IQA is a critical component of Q-Agent, as it provides quality feedback on the restored images, thereby guiding the IR process in a systematic and informed manner.
+Objective IQA is a critical component of Q-Agent, as it provides quality feedback on the restored images, thereby guiding the IR process in a systematic and informed manner.
 Unlike reference-based IQA metrics such as PSNR, SSIM \cite{ssim}, and LPIPS \cite{lpips}, which require ground-truth images as reference, the non-reference (NR) IQA methods are employed in the agent, enabling the prediction and monitoring of image quality throughout the restoration process.
 To ensure a comprehensive and accurate objective IQA, we consider 5 representative NR methods.
 Specifically, NIQE \cite{niqe} focuses primarily on the natural scene statistical features of the image, BRISQUE \cite{brisque} integrates both lighting and structural information, and CPBD \cite{cpbd} is widely used for evaluating image quality in the presence of blurring and compression artifacts.
 Additionally, CLIP-IQA \cite{clipiqa} emphasizes the semantic information of the image, while Hyper-IQA \cite{hyperiqa} is capable of detecting local distortions.
 We denote these metrics as $v=[ni,br,cp,cl,hy]$, respectively.
 The overall image quality can be defined as the mean of all image quality:

 A higher $Quality$ value indicates better image quality.
 At each stage of the restoration process, the order with the highest $Quality$ is selected as the optimal operation.